ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/mills-home/1918-03-13-The-Ithaca-Journal-Ithaca-NY-p6.md

 source:  "newspapers.com"
 notes: >-

-  - From [wikipedia](https://en.wikipedia.org/wiki/Poilu): Poilu (/ˈpwɑːluː/; French: [pwaly]) is an informal term for a late 18th century–early 20th century French infantryman, meaning, literally, hairy one.
+  - From [wikipedia](https://en.wikipedia.org/wiki/Poilu): "Poilu (/ˈpwɑːluː/; French: [pwaly]) is an informal term for a late 18th century–early 20th century French infantryman, meaning, literally, hairy one.
 It is still widely used as a term of endearment for the French infantry of World War I. The word carries the sense of the infantryman's typically rustic, agricultural background.
 Bushy moustaches were often worn.
-The poilu was particularly known for his love of pinard, his ration of cheap wine.
+The poilu was particularly known for his love of pinard, his ration of cheap wine."

   - In this context, “moiselles” may be a reference to wine from the Moselle valley.
-As spelled here, it could be interpreted as a variation of “mademoiselle”.
 ---
 HAS TAKEN PART IN THREE “KAISER KANNING PARTIES”